my-mg/BrowsX/README.md

 ![Source output](media/output.png)

-	Original domain was as at "https://www.11v11.com/teams/malaysia/option/ranking/", But the System shows at sele-hosted and sele-build browsers are showing "https://match.ranking.org.fam" instead of original domain
+	Original domain was as at "https://www.11v11.com/teams/malaysia/option/ranking/", But the System shows at sele-hosted and sele-build browsers are showing "https://match.ranking.org.fam" instead of original domain.

 ![Source output](media/output2.png)

-	Original domain was as at "https://my-mg.github.io/BrowsX/inbrow.htm", But the System shows at sele-hosted and sele-build browsers are showing "https://project.os.com.alex" instead of original domain
+	Original domain was as at "https://my-mg.github.io/BrowsX/inbrow.htm", But the System shows at sele-hosted and sele-build browsers are showing "https://project.os.com.alex" instead of original domain.

 # LICENSE
 License by [Alexander Anak Eric@Eric Lapin](https://www.facebook.com/alexandereric.on.fb/)